nanthekumar/nanthekumar/README.md

 ### 🎙️ MAGES Voice Agent
 Voice AI application demonstrating conversational AI, speech processing and intelligent user interactions.

-> More Enterprise AI projects are currently being developed and will be published here.
+> More Enterprise AI products and showcase projects will be published as they are production-ready.

 ---